paulscalise1/ECEN-435-ESP/validation/README.md

 ```

 In the receiver folder there are two files.
-The first contains UART output of example BMP image data in ```DEBUG``` mode, and you can copy your UART text into that file to test.
+The first contains UART output of example BMP image data in ```DEBUG``` mode, and once you have received an image, you can copy your output BMP UART text into that file to view the image. **Prior to copying your UART ouput from the receiver ESP, delete the first 3 header bytes: '49' '4D' '47'.**
-Once included, run:
+Once included, run the python script:

 ```bash
 python3 bmp.py
 ```

 This will paint the pixels on a canvas in their expected orientation.